Hemant-25/CPU-Scheduler-Visualizer/README.md

 Priority Preemptive- Regularly Updates the schedule, in which processes with higher priority comes first.

-Instructions to Run the Code:
+Instructions to Run the Code:<br>
--> Download the zip file from the repository on Github.
+-> Download the zip file from the repository on Github.<br>
--> Extract the zip file.
+-> Extract the zip file.<br>
--> Open the folder in VS Code.
+-> Open the folder in VS Code.<br>
--> Go to index.html file and run it on a local server or click live server extention on bottom pane down below.
+-> Go to index.html file and run it on a local server or click live server extention on bottom pane down below.<br>